troyxmccall/pulseaudio-macos/README.md

 brew install pulseaudio
 ```

-copy default configs to your user dir
+copy default configs to your user dir (make sure to do this when upgrading a major version, aka 14.x -> 16.x)
 ```bash
 mkdir ~/.pulse
 ```